-ANSWER: Upon information and belief, Defendant Mohammed admits the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 91. In the case of Obrycka v.
 City of Chicago et al., No. 07-cv-2372 (N.D.
 Ill.), a federal jury found that as of February 2007, "the City [of Chicago] had a widespread custom and/or practice of failing to investigate and/or discipline its officers and/or code of silence."